 Trusting your therapist is everything in a therapy session.
 And for this, you need a positive therapeutic relationship.

-You should never go into therapy expecting clear-cut solutions to all your problems.
+When we talk about psychology misconceptions, one thing that rings loud is the idea that therapists give you all the answers.
+But the truth is, you should never go into therapy expecting clear-cut solutions to all your problems.
 You can, but if you do, you’ll most probably come out of it discouraged or dissatisfied.

-They first learn where you’re coming from, where you want to go, then give you the directions and all the tools you need to get there.
+They first learn where you’re coming from, where you want to go, then give you the directions and the tools you need to get there.

 I once heard a saying that goes something along the lines of, “if you give credit to your therapist for feeling better, the job of the therapist is not yet complete.
 But if you credit yourself for getting where you are, then you have had the opportunity of finding the right therapist for you.”

-The post Debunking five misconceptions about psychology: first appeared on SUNGJEM AIER.
+The post Debunking Five Misconceptions About Psychology first appeared on SUNGJEM AIER.

 ]]>

-https://sungjemaier.com/2021/05/03/debunking-five-misconceptions-about-psychology/feed/ 13
+https://sungjemaier.com/2021/05/03/debunking-five-misconceptions-about-psychology/feed/ 12

-COST https://sungjemaier.com/2020/11/18/cost/ https://sungjemaier.com/2020/11/18/cost/#respond Wed, 18 Nov 2020 10:30:00 +0000 https://sungjemaier.wordpress.com/?p=160 And then I felt it.
-It fell- my heart It fell from my chest and I...
+COST https://sungjemaier.com/2020/11/18/cost/ https://sungjemaier.com/2020/11/18/cost/#respond Wed, 18 Nov 2020 10:30:00 +0000 https://sungjemaier.wordpress.com/?p=160 It fell- my heart / It fell from my chest and I didn’t even try to stop it / It broke. / I swear I felt it break / It broke mercilessly and nothing could stop it.

 The post COST first appeared on SUNGJEM AIER.